ikubiti/readme-generator/README.md

 THIS README.md FILE WAS CREATED WITH THIS APPLICATION!!

-My objectives for this application is based on the following user story and acceptance criteria;
+My objectives for this application is based on the following user story and acceptance criteria:

 ### User Story

 ```
 AS A developer
 I WANT a README generator
-SO THAT I can quickly create a professional README for a new project.
+SO THAT I can quickly create a professional README for a new project

 ```